 Step 1.
-SHARI PiHat Mod2 PCB/ RPi 4B Assembly
+SHARI PiHat Mod2 PCB/ RPi 5 Assembly

-In this step you will fabricate the SHARI PiHat Mod2 PCB and integrate it with the Raspberry Pi4B.
-You will install the SA818S radio module, the 2 position right angle JST connector, the 40 pin GPIO connector and the 2 position RA male pin header for the fan.
-You will attach the Mod2 board to the Pi and install an interconnecting cable to route the USB signal from the Pi to the CM108B on the Mod2 board https://learn.sparkfun.com/tutorials/how-to-solder-castellated-mounting-holes/all for an excellent tutorial on how to solder castellated mounting holes as used on the RF module you are about to install.
-There are some things to be aware of before you begin soldering.
+In this step you will fabricate the SHARI PiHat Mod2 PCB and integrate it with the Raspberry Pi5.
+You will install the SA818S radio module, the 2-position right angle JST connector and the 40 pin GPIO connector.
+You will attach the Mod2 board to the Pi5 and install an interconnecting cable to route the USB signal from the Pir to the CM108B on the Mod2 board https://learn.sparkfun.com/tutorials/how-to-solder-castellated-mounting-holes/all for an excellent tutorial on how to solder castellated mounting holes as used on the RF module you are about to install.
+Here are some things to be aware of before you begin soldering.